 Once the meat is browned, drain off the fat.
 Place the beef into your crockpot.

 Cut up the pepper and onion into small pieces.
 I usually use a green bell pepper but if the grocery store is out of them, I use a red or orange bell pepper.

 If adding in carrots, peel and shred the carrot.
 To finely shred the carrot, I use my lemon zester.

 Place all the vegetables in your crockpot with the browned beef.
 Add in the garlic powder and Italian seasoning.

 Pour in the diced tomatoes, tomato paste and water.
 Give everything a good stir.

-Another time saving tip: If you don’t have time to prepare the sauce that day, it can all be prepped the day before.
+Time saving tip: If you don’t have time to prepare the sauce that day, it can all be prepped the day before.
 Just keep the cut up vegetables and cooked beef covered in the refrigerator until you are ready to use it the next day.
-Then place all ingredients in the crockpot.
-Turn it on and you are good to go!
+Then place all ingredients in the crockpot and turn it on.

 How to measure the correct amount of pasta:

 The serving size for spaghetti noodles is usually about 2 ounces of uncooked noodles or one cup cooked noodles.
 Sometimes it is hard to figure out how much to place in the pot of boiling water.